squarepupil/website-pages/src/pages/staff.md

 destroyed by hurricane Katrina in New Orleans, where she met lots of inspiring people and little lizards (see picture).

-!caroline-chicken.jpg,, staff
+!phil-sm.jpg,, staff boxy

-Phil Glaser (staff) was born and raised in Olney, MD, a suburb of Washington DC.
+**Phil Glaser**  was born and raised in Olney, MD, a suburb of Washington DC.
 His father, a public high school math teacher, and his mother, an IT administrator at a major corporation, fostered his gravitation towards things technical early on.
 His childhood fascination with technology and subsequent